bulletinbored/docs/docs/installation.md

 ## Manual Installation

-If you prefer to configure `config.php` yourself instead of using the web installer, see [Manual Installation](installation-manual).
+If you prefer to configure `config.json` yourself instead of using the web installer, see [Manual Installation](installation-manual).